Meet the people who are designing and developing Ravens’ Roost, Anchorage’s first cohousing neighborhood:

 Nancy & Chris are entering a new phase of life and cohousing is a great fit.
 2012 was the start of their newest adventure, “practicing retirement.”
 To launch it they bicycled from the Pacific to the Atlantic coast and down to Florida.
 It provided an opportunity to see, smell, and experience the country from the seat of a bicycle.
 Along the way they met many wonderful, generous people, rode through small towns and witnessed the everyday lives of the folks who make this nation.
 Chris and Nancy came home feeling fit and fortunate to have had such an awesome experience, leaving just a relatively small footprint on our environment.
 One of the best parts of coming home was connecting with old friends and making new friends in Ravens’ Roost.
 They have each been in Alaska for over 30 years and love the outdoors, the recreational opportunities such as biking year-round, ice skating, skiing, snow shoeing, hiking, running, and kayaking, and the interesting people that intersect their lives.
 Because neither of their families live up here, Chris and Nancy’s friends and neighbors have become their Alaskan family.
 As they continue to practice retirement with less work and more play they are looking forward to more time with friends, catching up on reading, and cultivating or renewing hobbies and interests.
 Much of their adult working careers have been in either nursing or the sciences and construction/engineering.
 Cohousing may not be for everyone, but for them it is a way to continue to grow and experience life with the people around us.

 The Miner family is inspired by the alternatives that cohousing offers in the way of community and housing.
 Mary came to Alaska to work as a map maker in the mid 1970’s.
 She attended UAF and worked as a civil engineer for 18 years designing and building utility systems on the Navajo Indian Reservation and in the villages of western Alaska.
 She also enjoyed 5 years as an engineer with the National Park Service in Alaska.
 Mary attends the Unitarian Fellowship and looks forward to co-gardening.
 Mark is an elementary school teacher with the Anchorage School District.
 Prior to teaching, he worked an archaeologist for the Navajo Tribe and as a volunteer backcountry ranger.
 Mark loves the outdoors and is a passionate skier, hiker and mountain biker.
 Mark is well known for his classroom collection of beach sand from around the world including a sample from Antarctica.
 Mark & Mary have worked on many projects together, in the 1980’s they staked a remote parcel north of Talkeetna and in the 1990’s built a cabin on the land.
-They have 3 children, Emily, who just graduated from the University of Oregon and has been accepted to law school, Ian, who is attending UAA, and Robin who is going to college in Grenoble, France.
+They have 3 children, Emily, who recently graduated from law school, Ian, who works for the State of Alaska, and Robin, who works at REI.
 In the 1980’s, Mary and her husband Mark lived in a cohousing-like community in Fort Defiance, Arizona.
 It’s their dream to find a similar sense of community, friendships and fun in Ravens’ Roost.

 Terri grew up west of Minneapolis.
 From ages 17 to 25, including her years at the University of Minnesota and three years in Bend, Oregon, she pursued cross-country ski racing at the national level.
 She did a summer internship with Challenge Alaska in 1990, and her love of skiing, wildlife, and intact ecosystems have kept her here.
 She also enjoys hiking, running, whitewater kayaking, and sea kayaking.
 In 1993, Terri was the instigator and first race director of the Alaska Run for Women.